antoniszikos16/Police-And-Criminals-MC/README.md

 This is a page about a minecraft server called **Police and Criminals** or **PAC**

+## 🚀 About Us
+**Police and Criminals** is a minecraft server about the classic game police and thieves we have a kinda better way making it in minecraft if you want to know how our server works then go to the **How It Works** below!
+Also don't forget to join our [**Communications Discord Server**](https://discord.gg/NHJ7DmMm8k).
+We hope that you have a great time playing in our server.

+## How It Works
 ## Features

 - Light/dark mode toggle